-Where planning permission is required, proposals for the development of telecommunications networks, including the proposed equipment and associated structures, will be considered acceptable provided that:
+Where planning permission is required, proposals for the development of telecommunications networks, including the proposed equipment and associated structures should be avoided in sensitive locations (such as an area of nature conservation importance or the historic environment).
+Proposals for telecommunications development will be considered acceptable provided that:

-- (i) if located on an existing building, mast or other structure, telecommunications equipment is sited and designed to ensure that there is minimal impact to the external appearance of the structure; - (ii) in exceptional circumstances, if sited in a sensitive location (such as an area of nature conservation importance or the historic environment), it has been clearly demonstrated that there are no suitable alternative sites for the development of telecommunications systems available in the locality, the development is essential, it is to the benefit of the local community and it would not have a negative impact on local landscape character.
-Such evidence should accompany any application made: - (iii) evidence is provided along with applications which propose the siting of a new mast, to demonstrate that the possibility of erecting telecommunications equipment on existing buildings, masts or other structures has been fully explored.
-Where it can be proved that this is not possible, telecommunications development requiring an application for prior approval of siting and appearance will only be considered acceptable where the equipment is of a design, height, material and colour, and where appropriate is screened, so as to minimise visual intrusion.
-Proposals should also consider the impact on: - (a) the topography and natural vegetation; - (b) the proximity to areas of nature conservation interest or other sensitive areas: - (c) its relationship with other existing masts, structures or buildings; and - (d) its relationship to residential property, educational and healthcare facilities, employment and recreational sites; and - (iv) if proposing development in a sensitive location, it should be clearly demonstrated there would not be a negative impact on these areas.
-Such evidence should accompany any application made.
+- (i) if located on an existing building, mast or other structure, telecommunications equipment is sited and designed to ensure that there is minimal impact to the external appearance of the structure; - (ii) in exceptional circumstances, if sited in a sensitive location (such as an area of nature conservation importance or the historic environment), it has been clearly demonstrated that there are no suitable alternative sites for the development of telecommunications systems available in the locality, the development is essential, it is to the benefit of the local community and it would not have a negative impact on the sensitive areas or local landscape character.
+Such evidence should accompany any application made; and - (iii) evidence is provided along with applications which propose the siting of a new mast, to demonstrate that the possibility of erecting telecommunications equipment on existing buildings, masts or other structures has been fully explored.
+Where it can be shown that this is not possible, telecommunications development requiring an application for prior approval of siting and appearance will be considered acceptable where the equipment is of a design, height, material and colour, and where appropriate is screened, so as to minimise visual intrusion.
+Applicants should also consider: - (a) the potential impact of the proposal on the topography and natural vegetation: - (b) the proximity to areas of nature conservation interest or other sensitive areas and whether the proposal would have a negative impact; and - (c) the proposal's relationship to residential property, educational and healthcare facilities, employment and recreational sites.

-When considering applications for telecommunications development, we will take into consideration the operational requirements of telecommunications networks and the technical limitations of the technology.
+When considering applications for telecommunications development, the Council will take into consideration the operational requirements of telecommunications networks and the technical limitations of the technology.
 Additionally, arrangements will be put in place to ensure that, if such development falls into disuse, any structures are removed and the land restored to its condition before development took place or other agreed beneficial use.